Abdallah-Salama2/Flutter-Laravel-API-Project/README.md

 ### Dependencies

-Make sure you have the following installed on your machine:
+Make sure you have the following tools installed on your machine:

 - [PHP](https://www.php.net/) (for Laravel)
 - [Composer](https://getcomposer.org/) (for Laravel)